 Refer to the Altiris Deployment Solution documentation for information about how to modify jobs or events.
-See "Modifying USRVARS.BAT" on page 20 for information about the usrvars.bat environment variables.
+See "Modifying USRVARS.BAT" on page 24 for information about the usrvars.bat environment variables.
 You can override the following ServerGuide Scripting Toolkit environment variables.

 Variable name Description Default RD_FILE The name of the RAID configuration file. raidclon.ini File names must be in DOS-compatible 8.3 notation.
 RD_PATH The fully qualified path to the RAID configuration file. %TK_PATH%\altiris\temp\%MACHTYPE% RD_ERR1 Indicates whether the task should stop if at least one RAID controller cannot be configured because no policy is available.
-Valid values are: N - do not stop the installation Y - stop the installation N RD_ERR2 Indicates whether the task should stop if no supported RAID controllers are found in the system.
-Valid values are: N - do not stop the installation Y - stop the installation Y
+Valid values are: • N - do not stop the installation • Y - stop the installation N This variable only applies to the Deploy task.
+RD_ERR2 Indicates whether the task should stop if no supported RAID controllers are found in the system.
+Valid values are: Y N - do not stop the installation Y - stop the installation